Ultimaker/Meta/code_conventions.md

 };
 ~~~~~~~~~~~~~~~

-Enums
+Enums (C/C++)
 ----
-For C++, always use enum classes; never plain enums.
+Always use enum classes; never plain enums.
 Use UpperCamelCase for enum names and UPPER_CASE for the values.

 Example:
 ~~~~~~~~~~~~~~~{.cpp}